Eleven norms of responsible state behaviour in cyberspace

 Why are these 11 voluntary norms necessary?

 These norms govern what states can and can't do in the digital space in a clear and simple way.
-They are based on and supplement existing international law.
+They are based on and complement existing international law.
 We could also call them the '11 commandments' of responsible state behaviour in the digital space.
 If states follow and apply these 'commandments', their behaviour is more predictable.
 This enhances security and prevents conflicts, which is important for a free, open, secure and peaceful digital space.

 How has Switzerland contributed to the UN's normative framework?